systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 ### own zones

-If you want use your own centroids to generate the OD that are going to be use to determine the time in the network.
-To do so click on the **Use zone** button that will allow you to choose on a scrollable menu which input of the model you want to use.
-The number of zone in this case it is the one of the layer of your choice.
+If you want use your own centroids to generate the OD that are going to be used to determine the time in the network.
+To do so click on the **Use zone** button , which will allow you to choose from a scrollable menu which input of the model you want to use.
+The number of zones in this case it is the one of the layer of your choice.

 ![Alt text](/microservice/zones_choice.png)

 ::: tip 💡 TIP
-You should choose to use your own zones if you think that the density of centroids you use is in accordance with the precision you want for the road network.
+You should choose to use your own zones if you think that the density of centroids you use aligns with the precision you want for the road network.
 If there is a lot of centroids in a part of the network, it will be more likely that more test OD will be created here hence a more precise time of the road network in the area.
 :::

 ### generated zones